ashleyreality/Easy-Animator/resources/README.md

 ###### Useful methods
 * `addShape(IShape shape, int appear, int disappear)` - add an IShape to your animation
 * `addEvent(IShape shape, IEvent event, int appear, int disappear)` - add an IEvent to your IShape
-* ‘getShapeMap()’ - gets the Linked Hashmap.
-This was added for the View’s use of the animation model.
+* `getShapeMap()` - gets the Linked Hashmap.
+This method is used by the animation model.
-* ‘getShape’ - gets the keys of the Linked Hashmap, being the IShape objects.
+* `getShape()` - gets the keys of the Linked Hashmap, the IShape objects
-* ‘addBounds’ - sets the bounds of an animation model’s view.
-This was added for the View’s use in the Builder class, which builds the animation model from an input file.
+* `addBounds()` - sets the bounds of an animation model’s view.
+This method is used by the Builder class, which builds the animation model from an input file
 * `getEventList(IShape shape)` - returns a list of all events associated with a shape
 * `getShapesAtTick(int tick)` - get all shapes and their states at a given tick.
-This was implemented for the View’s use in the AnimationPanel class to access the shape types at a given tick, where the frame rate (ticks/second)is user-specified for speed of the animation.
+This was implemented for the View’s use in the AnimationPanel class to access the shape types at a given tick, where the frame rate (ticks/second) is user-specified for speed of the animation.

 ### AnimationBuilder
 The AnimationBuilder interface describes the methods that are used to build the frame of the animation model.
 It was provided to be added and exists for the View’s use.
 ###### Useful methods
-* `setBounds(int x, int y, int width, int height)’` - specifies the bounding box to be used for the animation.
+* `setBounds(int x, int y, int width, int height)` - specifies the bounding box to be used for the animation.
-* ‘declareShape(String name, String type)’ - adds a new shape to the growing Builder.
+* `declareShape(String name, String type)` - adds a new shape to the growing Builder.
-* ‘addMotion(String name, int t1, int x1, int y1, int w1, int h1, int r1, int g1, int b1, int t2,
+* `addMotion(String name, int t1, int x1, int y1, int w1, int h1, int r1, int g1, int b1, int t2,
-  int x2, int y2, int w2, int h2, int r2, int g2, int b2)’ - adds a transformation to any of the
+  int x2, int y2, int w2, int h2, int r2, int g2, int b2)` - adds a transformation to any of the
   Shape’s attributes and events.

 ### Builder